trippsc2/OpenTracker/README.md

 ```

 If you'd like to see a theme you created be included in the official release, please send it to me via an Issue or Pull Request on here or by a DM on Discord (Tripp#6120) or Reddit (trippsc2).

-## Development

-OpenTracker is developed in the Avalonia framework.
-In order to develop using Visual Studio, you'll need to install the Avalonia extensions in the Extensions menu.

-OpenTracker follows the Model-View-ViewModel (MVVM) pattern as closely as possible.
-The solution is separated into 3 projects.

-- OpenTracker - This project contains all GUI-specific code.
-All View and ViewModel classes, GUI utility classes/types, and GUI-specific Model classes/types will be a part of this project.
-- OpenTracker.Models - This contains all GUI non-specific Model classes/types.
-This project can be used to port the project to another UI framework without reliance on any Avalonia libraries.
-- OpenTracker.Setup - This is a Visual Studio Setup project used for creating the .MSI for Windows users.

 ## License